-The earliest use of what we now know as forensic science in Australia dates back to the 1920s, and the pioneer was Frederick Piggott, a detective with the Victoria Police CIB.
+Forensics first came to Australian police work in the 1920s, pioneered by Detective Frederick Piggott of the Victoria Police CIB.
 His story is eloquently told in a new book by Melbourne author Kevin Morgan, Detective Piggott’s Casebook.

 Frederick Piggott solved some major cases using the new methods.
 But he was also involved in the infamous Gun Alley case, in which forensic science was used to hang an innocent man.

-Click on the audio player to hear Kevin Morgan talk about Detective Piggott’s Casebook.
+Listen to Kevin Morgan talk about Detective Piggott’s Casebook.